Megwana/beammeup/README.md

 ### Bugs

-1. I was warned it was not good practice to have the left column as a h1 tag and should change this to a h2.
+1. I was warned it was not good practice to have the left column as an h1 tag and should change this to an h2.

 2. Removed '="text-input" after required on the contact form.
 The validator flagged this as a bad value.
-'Required' as an attribute can be left on its own and does not require the additional text.
+'Required' as an attribute can be left on its own and does not require additional text.
 Therefore, I removed this.

 2. I was warned it was not good practice to have an anchor tag inside a button.
-Therefore, instead I found an alternative on W3 Docs (https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html), which meant I could add the link using 'onclick' within the button tag.
+Therefore, instead, I found an alternative on W3 Docs (https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html), which meant I could add the link using 'onclick' within the button tag.
 .
-Despite the navbar being fixed, when on the contact page the form would overlap and cover the navabar when scrolling.
+Despite the navbar being fixed, when on the contact page the form would overlap and cover the navbar when scrolling.
 This would prevent users from being able to easily access the menu at all times.
-They would have to scroll all the way to the top on just the contact page which does not fit flush with the rest of the website, that can access the fixed navbar at all times when scrolling.
-While reading on W3Schools (https://www.w3schools.com/cssref/pr_pos_z-index.asp) I was reminded about z-index.
-Therefore, to resolve the issued, I set the navbar to z-index 999 to guarantee it would always be stacked in front of other elements.
+They would have to scroll to the top on just the contact page which does not fit flush with the rest of the website, that can access the fixed navbar at all times when scrolling.
+While reading on W3Schools (https://www.w3schools.com/cssref/pr_pos_z-index.asp) I was reminded about the z-index.
+Therefore, to resolve the issue, I set the navbar to z-index 999 to guarantee it would always be stacked in front of other elements.

-4. When trying to make my website responsive, there would be a white block appearing on the right hand side of the screen.
-I fixed this by using 'overflow-x: hidden' in media screen max-width 768px after researching this on https://www.w3schools.com/.
+4. When trying to make my website responsive, there would be a white block appearing on the right-hand side of the screen.
+I fixed this by using 'overflow-x: hidden' in the media screen max-width 768px after researching this on https://www.w3schools.com/.

 ### Unfixed Bugs

 The best practice score is affected on the website by the images and youtube embedded iframes.

-1. I have tried to resolve the website images by re-sizing, compressing and reducing to the appropriate size.
-However, it now says the images have reduced to a size and should be their orignal size.
+1. I have tried to resolve the website images by re-sizing, compressing, and reducing them to the appropriate size.
+However, it now says the images have been reduced to a size and should be their original size.

-2. For the embedded iframes it is not registering the 'SameSite:None' & 'secure' Attribute or the 'no-cookies' added to the youtube link which have been the advice for troubleshooting when I have researched this issue.
+2. For the embedded iframes it is not registering the 'SameSite: None' & 'secure' Attribute or the 'no-cookies' added to the youtube link which has been the advice for troubleshooting when I have researched this issue.
 However, I am still in the process of resolving this to boost my best practice score and overall performance.

 ## 6. Deployment

-GitHub pages was used to deploy the live website of Beam Me Up.
+GitHub pages were used to deploy the live website of Beam Me Up.
 The measures to deploy the website are as follows:

 Step 1: Logged on to GitHub Pages.

 Step 2: Navigated to the settings tab, which can be found in the GitHub repository for Beam Me Up.

-Step 3: On the left hand column, I went to Pages and selected the master branch 'main'.
+Step 3: On the left-hand column, I went to Pages and selected the master branch 'main'.

 Step 4: Once the mast branch was selected, I clicked 'save' and the page automatically refreshed with a live link at the top of the page, registering the website's successful deployment.